ericleasemorgan/catholic-pamphlets/README.md

    18. `./bin/db-update-again.sh` - commit the results of the previous step to the database

-   19. `./bin/rank-persons.sh` - apply TFIDF to the normalized list of persons in order to justify their significance
+   19. `./bin/rank-persons.sh > ./sql/persons-ranks.sql` - apply TFIDF to the normalized list of persons in order to justify their significance

    20. `./bin/db-update-final.sh` - finished with all of our processing; do the last commit to the database

-   21. `./bin/make-indexes.sh` - loop through the database and output a catalog &amp; indexed intended for printing
+   21. `./bin/make-indexes.sh` - loop through the database and output a catalog &amp; indexes intended for printing

    22. `./bin/index.pl` - loop through the database and electronically index the content with Solr according to ./etc/schema.xml

-   23. `./bin/search.pl` - query the electronic index complete with faceted search &amp; Boolean logic
+   23. `./bin/search.pl` - query the electronic index complete with faceted browse &amp; Boolean logic

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;
-April 8, 2019
+April 10, 2019